Christianity Is Christ

-4. Love is a way of seeing that honors perfection.
+4. Love is a way of seeing (thinking, perceiving, reckoning) that honors perfection.

 God is and commands perfect love ALWAYS--no compromising of goodness.
-Do you agree that God ALWAYS calls you to ALWAYS love perfectly, ALWAYS be COMPLETELY holy, to perfect obedience, to perfect righteousness?
+Do you agree that God ALWAYS calls you: to ALWAYS love perfectly, to ALWAYS be COMPLETELY holy, to perfect obedience, and to perfect righteousness?
 If you don't, then by what authority do you compromise the reality that goodness is perfection?